 A Lambda function consists of code you provide, associated dependencies, and configuration.
 The configuration information you provide includes the compute resources you want to allocate (for example, memory), execution timeout, and an IAM role that AWS Lambda can assume to execute your Lambda function on your behalf.

 - Name: You can name your Lambda function here.
-For this tutorial, enter hello-world-python.
+For this tutorial, we will use hello-world-python.

-- Role: You will create an IAM role (referred as the execution role) with the necessary permissions that AWS Lambda can assume to invoke your Lambda function on your behalf.
-Select Create new role from template(s).
+- Role: You will create an IAM role (referred to as the execution role) with the necessary permissions that AWS Lambda can assume to invoke your Lambda function on your behalf.

-c.
-Runtime: Currently, you can author your Lambda function code in Java, Node.js, C#, Go or Python.
-For this tutorial, leave this on Python 2.7 as the runtime.
+- Runtime: Currently, you can author your Lambda function code in Java, Node.js, C#, Go, or Python.
+For this tutorial, we are using Python 3.10 as the runtime.

 In this example, Lambda identifies this from the code sample and this should be pre-populated with lambda_function.lambda_handler.

 b.
-The editor pops up to enter an event to test your function.
+The editor pops up so you can enter an event to test your function.

 - Type in an event name like HelloWorldEvent.